tomaszpolanski/AndroidSandbox/README.md

 - [**modular_app**](https://github.com/tomaszpolanski/AndroidSandbox/tree/modular_app)  - dividing Android application into modules to improve compilation time and for separation of concerns
 - [**gradle3_kotlin**](https://github.com/tomaszpolanski/AndroidSandbox/tree/gradle3_kotlin)  - using Gradle 3.0 and kotlin script instead of groovy + trying out new kotlin 1.1 features

+## Kotlin

+In this branch I try out new Gradle 3.0 with kotlin script instead of groovy.
+Additionally I check out prerelease version of kotlin 1.1 with it's new features.